 What are the best toys for preschoolers?

-Play is the work of childhood – so said psychologist Jean Piaget.
-Then let’s be clear: if play is the work of childhood, then toys are the tools for that play.
+Play is the foundation of childhood – it’s how kids learn and grow (cliché, but true).
+If play is the “work” of childhood, then toys are the tools that make this work possible.

-Note: It’s important to understand that the price of a toy does not dictate it’s value.
+It’s important to remember that the price of a toy does not dictate it’s value.
 The best toy for your child is not necessarily or always the most expensive.

 How to find the best toys for preschoolers